-Between the ages of two and three, your toddler’s vocabulary will probably double.
+What’s happening with language development in children between the ages of two and three years?
+Your toddler’s vocabulary will probably double.
 She’ll speak in longer sentences, and she might play and talk at the same time.
 Strangers will probably be able to understand most of what she says by the time she’s three.

-At 30 months, he’ll be able to say about 500 words, and understand hundreds more.
+At 2½ years, your child will probably be able to say about 500 words, and understand hundreds more.
 By age three, he might use nearly 1000 words and will still be learning new words every day.

-‘most’, and words needed to make questions such as ‘who’, ‘what’,
+‘most’, and words needed to make questions such as ‘who’, ‘what’ and

-He’ll begin to say ‘me’, ‘mine’ and ‘you’.
-By three, he’ll understand the difference between ‘mine’ and ‘yours’.
+And your child will begin to say ‘me’, ‘mine’ and ‘you’.
+By three, she’ll understand the difference between ‘mine’ and ‘yours’.

-might not always get these right.
-For example, he might say ‘foots’ for
+Your child might not always get it right when she uses plurals and past tense.
+For example, she might say ‘foots’ for

-‘feet’, or ‘goed’ instead of ‘went’, because he’s still trying to work
+‘feet’, or ‘goed’ instead of ‘went’.
+This is because she’s still trying to work

 out how language works.